 Competing in the pavilion draws to a close at around 4.30pm most afternoons for the main ceremonies to take place.
 These include: the Crowning (best work in free verse) on Monday, Daniel Owen memorial prize (best unpublished Welsh novel) on Tuesday, the prose medal on Wednesday, and Friday sees the chairing of the winning poet.

 Around the Maes and beyond

-There is also a theatre and a cinema on the Maes.
-Also arts and crafts exhibitions, a literature pavilion, an area for Welsh learners to hone their language skills, live music stages dotted around, as well as trade stands and exhibitors.
+There are also theatre, arts and crafts exhibitions, a literature pavilion, an area for Welsh learners to hone their language skills (Maes D), as well as trade stands and exhibitors.
 There are also plenty of food stalls on the Maes and also a bar.

-There's evening entertainment at the Eisteddfod - both in the pavilion and in other local venues.
+There's also evening entertainment galore at the Eisteddfod - both in the pavilion and in other local venues.
 These include plays, concerts and performances by local groups.
-If it's bands you're after, head to 'Maes B', which this year is situated in the former Dr Who Experience in Cardiff Bay.
+There are nightly events at 'Maes C' - the poetry and comedy area, and if it's bands you're after, head to 'Maes B'.

-Shwmae Caerdydd - the area on the Maes dedicated to Welsh learners - is based in the Pierhead building.
-You can get involved with competitions or sit back and listen to music while practicing your language skills with other Welsh speakers, learners and tutors.
+Maes D - the 'd' stands for dysgwyr (learners) - is the Welsh learners' pavilion on the Maes.
+Get involved by competing on the Maes D stage, or sit back and listen to music while practicing your language skills with other Welsh speakers, learners and tutors.